pieroproietti/penguins-eggs/NAKED-FARMS/alpine/README.md

 # Alpine naked

-# Way to Alpine
-We start from the `alpine-standard-3.20.1-x86_64.iso` image, which is only 203 MB, and go to install alpine.
+We start from the `alpine-standard-3.20.3-x86_64.iso` image, which is only 203 MB, and go to install alpine.

 Log as root without password, then install it: `setup-alpine`.